postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

   _PostgresML concurrency_
 </center>

-PostgreSQL uses the fork/multiprocessing architecture to serve multiple clients concurrenctly: each new client connection becomes an independent OS process.
+PostgreSQL uses the fork/multiprocessing architecture to serve multiple clients concurrently: each new client connection becomes an independent OS process.
 During connection startup, PostgresML loads all models inside the process' memory space.
 This means that each connection has its own copy of the XGBoost model and PostgresML ends up serving multiple XGBoost predictions at the same time without any lock contention.

 ## Results